 What is Force-Free Training?

-Force-free dog training uses humane techniques to instill positive behaviours and routines.
+Force-free dog training uses humane techniques to instill positive behaviours and routines, including clicker training for example.
 This rules out any methods that use tactics to scare, startle, intimidate or inflict pain on a dog.

 The force-free training method has been backed by the support of dog psychologists and certified animal behaviorists that understand how your dog processes different types of reinforcement.